microsoft/fluentui/ghdocs/MIGRATION_TO_5.0.0.md

 ## Notes on Icons

-One common struggle we have in Fabric is bundle size.
-There are many efforts going on to reduce this.
-In inspecting bundle sizes, 5k gzipped is dedicated to the `IconCodes` code map.
+Icons definitions have been a part of the bundle size problem.
+5k gzipped is dedicated to the `IconCodes` code map.
 Most partners do not need these.
-And also, the icons maps to the Fabric Icon font, which adds a whopping 80k font download.
-This is a bad practice that no partner should be using.
+Additionally, using the icons downloads the Fabric Icon font, which adds a whopping 80k font download.
+This is a bad practice that no partner should be burdened with.
 But this has been an awkward issue to address, since we also want icons to just work out of the box.

 Another problem customers have faced is that the hardcoded SharePoint CDN urls to those icon fonts are not always ideal.
-In on-prem solutions, those urls can't be accessed and partners tend to have to redefine those rules.
-We want it to be easy to solve the on-prem scenario as well.
+In on-premise solutions, those urls can't be accessed and partners tend to have to redefine those rules.
+We want it to be easy to solve the on-premise scenario as well.

 In Fabric 5, we did this: